Aliics/Aliics/README.md

 # Hi!

-I like to make things in [Go](https://golang.org).
+I like to make things in many languages, because it's fun.

-# Favourite languages
+# Languages I Like

+If I have a project idea, I'll probably consider using one of these.

+ - Scala ❤️
+ - Rust
+ - Haskell
+ - Java
  - Go
- - Scala
- - Rust
- - Kotlin
- - Java (Nostalgia reasons)
+ - Python
- - Lua (Same as Java)
+ - Lua
- - Haskell (I'm terrible at using it, but it's so cool)
- - C (Until I have to link libraries in)
+ - C

-# Languages that I can make things in but are often painful to use
+# Languages I don't like

+Sometimes, you have to use one of these.
+Even if it's going to be a bit painful.

- - Javascript
+ - Javascript 💩
- - Python (Mostly when using boto3 does it hurt)
- - Bash (I use it a lot.
-It's not pleasant)
+ - Bash